Skip to Content

 Corporate Requirements (SECP & PVARA)

-Company registered under Companies Act 2017 (SECP requirement)
+Company registered under the Companies Act 2017 (SECP requirement)

 Principal place of business in Pakistan (PVARA requirement)